|

 464. peculate

-appropriate (as property entrusted to one's care) fraudulently to one's own use
+appropriate fraudulently for one's own use

 465. succession